 Robocopy c:\projects c:\backup xd list-of-excluded-folders

 But these Robocopy commands are not straightforward.
-System administrators may be able to use.
-Robocopy is quite difficult for common users.
-Instead, let me show you an easier and faster way to do this.
+System administrators may be able to use it.
+Robocopy is quite difficult for ordinary users.
+Instead, let me show you a more comfortable and faster way to do this.

 Watch a short video describing this feature: